tingwei3931/tingwei3931.github.io/_pages/about.md

   - /about.html
 ---

 Hi!
-My name is Ting Wei and I am a fresh graduate from UOW KDU University Penang with a Bachelor's Degree in Computer Science.
-My interest is in programming and building applications to solve problems.
-In particular, I have keen interest in deep learning especially reinforcement learning and its application in natural language processing (NLP).
+My name is Lim Ting Wei and I am an experienced software engineer working in Intel Corporation.
+My interest is in programming and building applications to sovle problems.
+In particular, I have keen interest in back-end programming and automation with Python.
+I am also fluent in Javascript, C#, Java and many other languages.
+In my free time, I like to explore large language models (LLMs) and their applications.

-Having a thirst for knowledge, I picked up reading as by pastime hobby to satiate my hunger of learning beyond my horizon.
-My favorite books are 12 Rules for Life by Prof. Jordan Peterson and Sapiens: A Brief History of Humankind by Yuval Noah Harari.
+Having a thirst for knowledge, I picked up reading as my pasttime hobby to satiate my hunger of learning beyond my horizon.
+My favourite genre include self-help books, classic literature and philosophy.
+My favourite books are Meditations by Marcus Aurelius and Crime and Punishment by Fyodor Dostovesky.